JMU-Wearable-Computing/zed2-utils/README.md

 2. Run the executable to install the SDK and CUDA.
 Make sure CUDA is installed.
 If CUDA is not installed or you are not sure, install [CUDA 11.7 through this link](https://developer.nvidia.com/cuda-11-7-1-download-archive)

 ## Install the PyCharm Community Version IDE for Python development
-Firstly, install a python version from 3.6.9 to 3.10.
+Firstly, install a python version 3.9.
 These versions are required for the 3.8 SDK.
 [Here is the download link](https://www.python.org/downloads/).
 Add the python version to your path variables (optional).
 Keep track of the location of pythons installation.
 It most likely will be in your file directory below.

 <code> C:\Users\*username*\AppData\Local\Programs\Python </code>